 Southbank3006 is a group of residents committed to unifying Southbank.
 Together, we hope to tackle the unique social issues we face as a fast-growing neighborhood consisting mostly of high-rise apartment buildings.
 As locals, we are committed to making Southbank a safe, thriving neighbourhood that connects people across our diverse village spaces.
 The founding group includes:

-MaryKay Rauma lives and works in 3006.
+MaryKay Rauma is a co-founder of SB3006 who lives and works in 3006.
 She is bringing the Southbank3006 community alive with her depth of marketing and communications experience in the USA and Australia.
 She believes that Southbank3006 residents need a community group that brings people together connecting its diverse neighbourhood sectors and the many nationalities that call Southbank home.

 The design and programming of this website was donated by Southbank-based digital agency, Webomaze.